Diet and eating habits

 Malnutrition can make your muscles weaker.
 You might be more likely to get infections, have falls or need extra care.

-If you struggle to eat enough or are losing weight or muscle strength, you might need to make some changes in your diet.
+If you struggle to eat enough, or are losing weight or muscle strength, you might need to make some changes to your diet.
 This can help your body to recover.
+Speak to a healthcare professional if you need help to do this.

 Read more information about malnutrition and COVID-19

-• Protein (meat, fish, eggs or beans) is important to protect your muscles.
+• Protein (meat, chicken, fish, eggs or beans) is important to protect your muscles.

-• Dairy drinks (or other options such as soya) have calcium, potassium, vitamin D and protein in them.
+• Dairy foods and drinks (or non-dairy options such as soya) have calcium, potassium, vitamin D and protein in them.

 Speak to your GP if:

-you are worried about your diet and weight.
+• you are worried about your diet or weight

-Your GP can refer you to a dietitian (an expert on food and diet) and check if you need food supplements.
+Your GP can refer you to a dietitian (expert on food and diet) and check if you need food supplements.
 They can also explain where to get support with money or food.

 Healthy eating after COVID-19